gorodetsky-umich/mdss/docs/tutorials/introduction.md

     - Mesh files and solver parameters.
     - Experimental conditions (e.g., Reynolds number, Mach number, and angle of attack).

-2. **Output Directory:**

-    A directory path where the simulation results will be saved.
-The structure of this directory mirrors the hierarchy defined in the YAML file.

 ### Outputs

-The outputs of `simulateTestCases` are stored in directories organized according to the simulation hierarchy.
+The outputs of `mdss` are stored in directories organized according to the simulation hierarchy.
 These include:

 1. **Simulation Data:**